TuckerFaulk/dcms/README.md

 ## Unfixed Bugs

 - CurrentProfileContext

+The CurrentProfileContext was created to retrieve profile data from the API and provide profile data to child components.
+The appropriate information is requested from the API based on the information retrieved from the CurrentUserProvider.
+Something when refreshing the page, a 404 error is raised.
+It is thought that the CurrentUserProvider has not yet retrieved its information before the CurrentProfileContext is initially run.
+It is noted that the CurrentProfileContext does work as the information is then retrieved from the API on the second request after the CurrentUserProvider has completed its.
+I have spoken to the CI tutor and they have stated for me to ignore this.

-- Warning: validateDOMNesting(...): <ul> cannot appear as a descendant of <p>.
-- Warning: validateDOMNesting(...): <div> cannot appear as a descendant of <p>.
+- Warning: validateDOMNesting(...): <ul> cannot appear as a descendant of <p> and Warning: validateDOMNesting(...): <div> cannot appear as a descendant of <p>

-- Date Warning and incorrect error message
-- Categories Page does not refresh after a category has been deleted
+The above error messages display when console.logs are turned on on the following pages: MasterTaskPage, UserTaskPage and ActionPage.
+Discussed this with CI Tutors and we could not work out why it is throwing this error are there are no <div>'s as a descendant of a <p>, or <ul>'s as a descendant of a <p>.

-## Libraries and Programs Used
+# Libraries and Programs Used

 - Github: Store Repository
 - Gitpod: IDE